 Joshua Powers

 Joshua Powers is the Technical Director for AI/ML at Dev Technology Group.
-Josh has 30 years of experience researching and applying artificial intelligence technologies to various business and public sector challenges.
-Before Dev Tech, he was VP of Data Analytics at WorldAware.
-He developed a large-scale open-source intelligence exploitation platform to address geospatially and topically diverse intelligence requirements automatically.
-Before that, he was the CTO of LemonFish Technologies, a startup focused on data breach detection.
-He designed and led the development of their flagship platform, the LemonFish Trawler, creating innovative techniques for query by example, federated search, and semantic analysis of illicit Dark Web marketplaces.
-Josh has been a principal investigator for AFRL, DARPA, and IARPA projects.
+Josh has 30 years of experience in researching and applying artificial intelligence technologies to a wide variety of business and public sector challenges.
+Prior to Dev Tech, he was VP of Data Analytics at WorldAware where he developed a large-scale open source intelligence exploitation platform to automatically address geospatially and topically diverse intelligence requirements.
+Josh has been principal investigator on research topics for AFRL, DARPA, and IARPA.
 He has been awarded patents in semantic search, document clustering, and concept learning.
+Josh has been an invited speaker and panelist at numerous conferences, including KM World, RSA, and WorldComp.
+Josh graduated from Stanford with a degree in Artificial Intelligence in 1994.